YuriP123/leet-instructor/README.md

 # Leet Instructor
-An app used to keep track on your data structure skills, provides statistics based on your performance and gives you personalized feedback on what subjects to focus on
+An app used to keep track your data structure progress, provides statistics based on your performance and gives you personalized feedback on what subjects to focus on

 # Tech utilized